Best Budget Golf Rangefinders 2024

 Lacks a premium look

-We actually tested this rangefinder against a more expensive device (the Bushnell Tour V5 Shift) and we found it more than kept up in terns of accuracy and ease of use.
-The only slight negative we noticed when comparing the two is that the Inesis does not show the battery level, which is potentially an issue but is only a minor criticism really, especially given the difference in prices.
+We actually tested this rangefinder against a more expensive device (the Bushnell Tour V5 Shift) and we found that it in terns of accuracy and ease of use there was nothing to choose between them.
+The only slight negative we noticed when comparing the two is that the Inesis does not show the battery level.
+This is not ideal as it might end up dying mid-round, but overall it's only a minor criticism, especially given the difference in prices.

-The display optics are very impressive and it comes with a sturdy carrying case for added protection.
-It's also worth mentioning that First Target technology isolates the flag and then the measurements are confirmed by vibration.
-The device has a 6x magnification and is accurate to +/- 1 yard.
-You can set it to yards or meters depending on your preference.
+We were impressed with the display optics and liked the sturdy carrying case it comes with.
+Another feature worth mentioning is First Target technology, which isolates the flag and then the measurements are confirmed by vibration.
+The device has a 6x magnification and is accurate to +/- 1 yard and you can set it to yards or meters depending on your preference.

 Best color choice